everx-labs/ton-nfc-client/README.md

 - Add into info.plist the point **ISO7816 application identifiers for NFC Tag Reader Session** and add for it the following items: 313132323333343435353636, A000000151000000.

 - Add into info.plist the point **com.apple.developer.nfc.readersession.formats** and add for it string item **TAG**.

+- Check that everywhere you have iOS11+ deployment version.
+Otherwise, pod installation will complain about it.

+- Also there is possibility that you have to link libswiftCoreNFC library manually.
+For this go **Target->Application -> Build Phases -> Link Binary With Libraries" and add **libswiftCoreNFC.tbd**.

+- Go to **Project -> Application -> Build Settings -> Search Paths -> Library Search Paths** and check that you have at least $swift-5.2$ everywhere.

 _Note_ : you can not work with NFC using simulator, you must run it on iPhone, so you also should set development team.